-The purpose of this Workshop training is to help you, the COACH/group leader in the leading of a small group.
-Not in teaching or lecturing, but in leading your group.
-The understanding and application of this content will make for a more meaningful involvement of each group member and contribute to his overall development as a spiritual leader.
+The purpose of this training is to help you in the leading of a small group.
+Not in teaching or lecturing, but in your group.
+The understanding and application of this content will hopefully make for a more meaningful involvement of each member and contribute to his overall development as a spiritual leader.